almostengr/nsbe-mp.org/docs/programs.md

 ---
 title: STEM Programs and Community Involvement
 imageurl: /images/20171118_125006.jpg
-imagealt: Photo with participants with NSBE MP and The Links Montgomery Chapter
+imagealt: Photo with participants with NSBE-MP and The Links Montgomery Chapter
 ---

-NSBE MP provides different levels of programming for the community and its members through a variety of programs.
+NSBE-MP provides different levels of programming for the community and its members through a variety of programs.
 NSBE TORCH (Technical OutReach and Community Help) Programs are designed to encourage students in grades K-12 and college to pursue a career in a STEM (Science, Technology, Engineering, and Math) or